Apple Hospitality REIT, Inc. (APLE) CEO Justin Knight on Q1 2020 Results - Earnings Call Transcript

 Neil Malkin

-First off, you guys are one of the largest owner of select services in the in the country and I know you guys sit on a lot of the brand committees or board of the largest brands as well.
+First off, you guys are one of the largest owner of select services in the country and I know you guys sit on a lot of the brand committees or boards of the largest brands as well.
 Wondering, if you could just talk about sort of how you see the relationship between the brands and the owners evolving over the next 6 to 12 months?
 Some of your peers have generally commented on that.
-Just given your wide regions with several select-service brands, you probably had some good view on that.
+Just given your wide reach with several select-service brands, you probably had some good view on that.
 So, how do you kind of see that playing out?
 And do you think the pendulum has kind of shifted back in favor of owners?
 And maybe talk about any permanent changes that you see happening to the operating model going forward?

 Justin Knight

-Thanks and I'll take a stab at it and Liz can fill in if she'd like addition.
+Thanks and I'll take a stab at it and Liz can fill in if she'd like an addition.
 Both of us sit on advisory boards within Hilton and Marriott.
 To date, both companies and again, we only own one Hyatt, but Hyatt has been equally good.
 But both Hilton and Marriott have actively engaged with owners in dialogue related to how we deal with the current pandemic and the nuances associated with it and how we look at modeling our business for the future.
 I think there's heightened sensitivity to say, the need to make some near-term adjustments in order to ensure the safety of our guest and associates.

 But there's also I think increased recognition of a need to look at our business model in order to ensure long-term profitability.
 And so, in those conversations, we're looking at everything and with fresh eyes, and I'd say that the conversations have been productive.
 So, there's been a tremendous openness on their side to hear the feedback and commentary from the ownership community.
 And I think there was a sentiment, that's potentially with consolidation on the brand side and significant pipeline growth with both Hilton and Marriott that the pendulum had shifted away from ownership.

 Generally speaking, our relationship has been viewed from our perspective as collaborative always.
 And we've seen both of our major partners as working with us to achieve the common goal of long-term profitability.
 So, I'd say there are a lot of things in flux right now.
-So, there's a lot of attention being paid to those issues that are most important, both now and as we move into an environment where guests begin returning in mass to our hotels.
+So, there's a lot of attention being paid to those issues that are most important, both now and as we move into an environment where guests begin returning en masse to our hotels.

 Liz Perkins

 And, Neil, the second part of your question about what you thought might stick long-term.
 I think that that's still yet to be determined.
-It's obvious in the near-term that's guests have different expectations and needs, and how long that persist or what that looks like going forward from a long-term perspective.
-Those are the conversations that we're having with the various brands to help figure out.
-What's the best model for today, but what does that look like going forward to and so those are active conversations.
+It's obvious in the near-term that guests have different expectations and needs, and how long that persist or what that looks like going forward from a long-term perspective.
+Those are the conversations that we're having with the various brands to help figure out what's the best model for today, but what does that look like going forward to and so those are active conversations.

 I think that as far as the balance of power goes there, regardless of who might have a slight advantage of any one point in time, it's mutually beneficial that we get this right for everybody.
 We want to be relevant with guests.
 We want the brands to be successful.
 But in order to do that, we have to make money as well.
 So, I think that getting this right will be a balance between the brands and ownership.